 The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,

 Therefore, if deliverance is the work of preaching it means the transformation that happens when one actually learns from the preaching is what deliverance is all about.
 It is a displacement of the work of evil embedded in a worldly, twisted and anti-Christ mindset.
 The work of evil is packaged within deceptions that the enemy creates and presents as truths in our innerman.
 These are intermingled with our experiences and how we interpret them through the lense of deception (devil/lies) and not truth (Word/Jesus Christ).
 Overtime they become our truths or templates for response to life’s issues.
 These personal truths are self-designed and self-centred so they actually pull us away from the one truth (Word/Christ) and condition us for the wrath of God.
 So, the work of the cross is the true deliverance which christians should draw from by working out their salvation, killing the flesh and awakening the spirit in truth.
 Killing the flesh is essentially stopping all rule of the flesh so that all of life’s matters and decisions are now governed by the spirit through the instruction of the word and the Holy Spirit of God.
 The crunch of the matter is that, before one gets born again, there are various teachers and shephereds taking them through the course of life.
 These range from parents, friends, school, peers, the system to religion, traditions, cultures and even self.
 Now the coming of Christ was an assignment to end this as he was to become the door and the good shephered of our souls – teaching us all things and showing us the way.
 This was according to God’s super redemptive plan to reconcile himself with all of humanity.
 Jesus explains this very well in the book of John, the 10th chapter.
 He further alludes to the fact that all that came before him (the door) entered not through the door as there was no door prior and therefore are thieves and robbers.
 The same are those that influence a person’s belief system and mindset before they get born again.
 Now, life before being born again can be compared to that of a person whose house has been plundered by thieves and robbers.
-The emotions and feelings consistent with such wickedness are e.g heartache, heartbreak or pain from loss of valuables or loved ones, fear, setbacks, anger, bitterness, unforgiveness etc etc all of which can further lead to feelings of rejection, emptiness, rebellion, loss of hope/faith etc. As it were, most deliverance cases are based on these and the demonic has a way of coming up with stories to explain these so that people are never able to focus on Christ but themselves or those that seem to have the power to deliver them and worswstill, the supposed perpertrators of the evil as defined by the lense of evil itself, the accussing lense that actual fosters negative emotions and that against the very word and instruction of God (fruits of the spirit-Galatians 5.22)
+The emotions and feelings consistent with such wickedness are e.g heartache, heartbreak or pain from loss of valuables or loved ones, fear, setbacks, anger, bitterness, unforgiveness etc etc all of which can further lead to feelings of rejection, emptiness, rebellion, loss of hope/faith etc. As it were, most deliverance cases are based on these and the demonic has a way of coming up with stories to explain these so that people are never able to focus on Christ but themselves or those that seem to have the power to deliver them and worsestill, the supposed perpertrators of the evil as defined by the lense of evil itself, the accusing lense that actual fosters negative emotions and that even against the very word and instruction of God (fruits of the spirit-Galatians 5.22)

 After being born again, the door (Christ) becomes the filter of our thought system, directing our mindset, feeling, emotion and will power via his Word.
 This calls for the highest level of self-discipline and more importantly for a renewing of one’s mind to fit in this new doctrine of Christ.
-One must begin a habit of self introspection in which all of life’s templates (personal truths including copying mechanisms) formed throughout life (by the influence of ‘thieves and robbers’) are replaced by the only true template of the word of God (the door and good shephered).
+One must begin a habit of self introspection in which all of life’s templates (personal truths including copying mechanisms) formed throughout life (by the influence of ‘thieves and robbers’ explained earlier) are replaced by the only true template of the word of God (the door and good shephered).
 The expectation is that the new doctrine (new piece of cloth) will not tear the old garment (old self) making it worse.
-Normarlly, the flesh finds it hard to die and make way for the spirit to live leading to victory.
+Normarlly, the flesh finds it hard to die and make way for the spirit to live so that there can be victory.
 The christian must therefore first become spirit inorder to accept the word which is spirit in their innerman.
 This way the flesh will yield.
 When the spirit is forced on the flesh, the two do not mix and so the flesh struggles and suffers from this new authority it can’t comprehend or understand.
 This is why you will often hear people saying things got worse when they started praying or going to church.
 Some usually quit when this happens or seek for deliverance.

-It is possible to do self -deliverance by continuosly striving for transformation through the renewal of one’s mind.
+It is possible to do self -deliverance by continuosly striving for transformation through the renewal of one’s mind ( Romans 12.2).
 Alternatively, one can get help from fellow brethren in Christ especially after just being born again.
 Counselling platforms can therefore provide a form of discipleship to bring back people to the ways of God, the love of God and the peace of God.
 This is expected to lead to Inner Healing as a person chooses life (spirit) more and more over death (body) using their mind, thoughts and intellect (soul) (Romans 12:1-2; Philippians 2:12; 2 Corinthian 10:5).
 Choosing life brings fruitfulness and peace while continuing in the course of death furthers problems and turmoil.

 Since we said problem means death or perception of, Did Satan have problems in heaven?